indianajohn/jopenvrwrapper/README.md

     }

     private void init() {
-        // opengl and window setup
+        // OpenGL and window setup
         // ...
         // OPENVR: Disable v-sync.
 This is important for VR to get high frame rates. glfwSwapInterval(0);